binaya-sharma/healthcare-revenue-cycle-and-utilization/docs/dbt.md

 If we skip `is_incremental()`:
 - First run → fails (table doesn’t exist)
 - Second run onwards → works the same as with `is_incremental()`

+  ## Q7.
+What is profiles.yml
+profiles.yml is a single configuration file used to define multiple environment targets such as dev, prod, and staging.
+It lives outside the project directory and stores connection details, so you don’t commit it to Git.
+Each environment is defined as an output inside the file, and you simply switch environments by running dbt build --target <env>.
+On local machines you typically use the dev target, while CI/CD pipelines set the target to prod.
+In short, one profiles.yml manages all environments, and you select which one to use at runtime.